swsiwu/composition_and_deformance/README.md

 Published at the Workshop on Narrative Understanding at ACL 2023.

 ## Environment requirement
+For running DALLE-mini, this is the environment that you will need:

-This is only tested with python 3.9:
+(This is only tested with python 3.9):

 ```pip install -r requirements.txt```